 A fairly underrated feature of numerical simulations is that, in most conditions, repeated runs of the same model produce results that can differ significantly from each other \citep[e.g.][]{keller19,genel19}.
 This form of {\it butterfly effect} is generated by the combination of purely numerical aspects with the physically chaotic nature of the system we aim to simulate.
 Tiny, apparently negligible, perturbations present in N-body systems at some point of the evolution are amplified to significant differences later on.
 In simulations, a typical, mostly unavoidable, source of the small perturbations is the reduction operations performed by parallel protocols such as MPI or OpenMP.
 These operations are not fully deterministic.
 The chaotic nature of N-body systems becomes even more substantial due to the subgrid models of star formation and feedback, which usually relies on stochastic algorithms, for instance when spawning new stellar particles from gas particles.

 Therefore, when evaluating the effect of different assumptions in simulations, in particular in zoom-in simulations of single objects such as those considered in this work, it would be necessary, albeit usually not performed \citep[but for some very recent work, see e.g.][]{kiat20,Davies2020}, to distinguish them from mere manifestations of the butterfly effect described above.
-To do this, in this work we repeated each run 6 times, introducing in 5 of them small perturbations in the initial conditions.
+To quantify this effect, we adopted the same approach as \cite{keller19}, namely we repeated each run 6 times, introducing in 5 of them very small perturbations in the initial conditions, close to the machine precision level.
+These tiny perturbations produce differences in parallel simulations outcomes similar to those produced by changes in the hardware or software setup \citep{keller19}.
 Specifically, we randomly displace the initial position of each particle by an amount drawn from a uniform distribution ranging from $-dx$ to $+dx$, with $dx$ set to $10^{-10}$ times the gravitational softening adopted for gas particles.